iavorskyi/my-docs/convention.md

 #### Commit message with description and breaking change footer:
 ```
 feat: allow provided config object to extend other configs
-BREAKING CHANGE: \`extends\` key in config file is now used for extending other config files
+BREAKING CHANGE: "extends" key in config file is now used for extending other config files
 ```

 ---